katiesunsg/toxicwaste-baltimorecity/README.md

 # Looking at Toxic Waste Releases in Baltimore City, MD by Facility
 ## Background
 For our final project, we thought it would be interesting to look at toxic waste released in Baltimore over 4 years from 2016-2019.
-We'll take a look at Baltimore City data from [The Toxics Releases Inventory (TRI) Program,](https://www.epa.gov/toxics-release-inventory-tri-program/tri-data-and-tools) which is a program under the U.S. Environmental Protection Agency that "tracks the industrical management of toxic chemicals that may cause harm to human health and the environment."
+We'll take a look at Baltimore City data from [The Toxics Releases Inventory (TRI) Program,](https://www.epa.gov/toxics-release-inventory-tri-program/tri-data-and-tools) which is a program under the [U.S. EPA](https://www.epa.gov/) that "tracks the industrical management of toxic chemicals that may cause harm to human health and the environment."

 ## Business Question
 ***How has the amount of toxic waste released in Baltimore City changed over 4 years and which facilities are top contributors?***